evijit/evijit.github.io/_news/announcement_52.md

 related_posts: false
 ---

-🚨 AI Evals Crisis: Officially kicking off the Eval Science Workstream 🚨 We're building a shared scientific foundation for evaluating AI systems, one that's rigorous, open, and grounded in real-world & cross-disciplinary best practices.
-[Read our new blog post](https://evalevalai.com/documentation/eval-science-workstream).
+We are officially kicking off the Eval Science Workstream, building a shared scientific foundation for evaluating AI systems that is rigorous, open, and grounded in real-world and cross-disciplinary best practices.
+[Read our blog post](https://evalevalai.com/documentation/eval-science-workstream).